 Can I get credit toward my degree for my internship?

 For more information, please visit the Internship page, and download a copy of the guidelines.

 Who do I contact about teaching for the Department of Cinema Studies?

 Please send a cover letter and resume to Timothy McGovney at University of Oregon, Department of Cinema Studies, 6223 University of Oregon, 201 McKenzie Hall, Eugene, OR 97403-6223.
 Email: email@example.com.

 Can I check out a Cinema Studies camera?

 Cinema Studies cameras and equipment are limited to Cinema Studies students currently enrolled in Cinema Studies production classes However, CMET now has cameras just like ours (HD Canon) that all students, even if you’re not a Cinema Studies major, can check-out for use.
-Information about CMET cameras can be found here: http://libweb.uoregon.edu/cmet/classrooms/circ.html
+Visit the CMET Equipment Checkout page for Information about CMET cameras.

 The Cinema Studies Equipment Room is located in the Knight Library Room 18.
 For more information, please visit the Equipment Room Information page.